cake-lab/2021-mitre-ectf/docs/scum.md

 ## Authentication

-The entire header of every SCUM frame is authenciated by the GCM tag.
+The entire header of every SCUM frame is authenticated by the GCM tag.
 As opposed to the HMAC technique proposed by the first variant of SRTP, the GCM tag encrypts the data plaintext, and adds the plaintext as well as additional data (the header) into a cryptographic authentication tag, with encryption and authentication tag calculation happening concurrently, as opposed to sequentially in HMAC.
 This means that the header can only be authenticated once decryption has been completed.
-In order to work around this limitation, **the only decisions made on the header before authencation is to set up data lengths**.
+In order to work around this limitation, **the only decisions made on the header before authentication is to set up data lengths**.
 The SCUM implementation will only accept SCUM header length fields that fit within the SCEWL MTU, taking into account the header and tag overhead.
 All data is processed into a staging buffer that is allocated to support the maximum data size.